Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 The Liouville torus is an object in a complete integrable Hamiltonian system.
 Loosely speaking, a complete integrable Hamiltonian system is a Hamiltonian system that has as many independent invariants as possible.
 In such a system, a particle’s trajectory should be confined to an $n$-torus, where $n$ is the number of maximal independent invariants and such a torus is known as the Liouville torus.
 To provide a rationale for analyzing the Liouville torus in TDA, we review Takens' embedding theorem in Section \ref{Continuosization section}.

-{Our main idea is to transform time-series data into a barcode, through the Liouville torus without utilizing sliding window embedding.
-Given time-series data $f$, denote its Liouville torus as $\Psi_f$.
-Like the sliding window embedding, we consider the following processes:
+Our main idea is to transform time-series data into a barcode, through the Liouville torus without utilizing sliding window embedding.
+Given time-series data $f$, denote its Liouville torus as $\Psi_f$ (Definition \ref{def:Liouville torus}).
+We view $\Psi_f$ as a product of $N$ circles (Corollary~\ref{cor:Liouville isomorphic}) and write $\pi_i$ for the $i$-th coordinate projection onto the $i$-th circle.
+We then proceed as follows, in analogy with the sliding window embedding: